Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 Good to Know

-• The resort is next door to and shares the lagoon with Aulani, a Disney Resort & Spa
+• The resort shares a lagoon with Aulani, a Disney Resort & Spa (a rope barrier separates beach areas)

 • Valet parking only

-• Roughly 50% of our clients skip the rental car as you can get one for the day through the concierge
+• About half my clients skip the rental car since concierge can arrange one for day trips

-• Pay attention to room occupancy limits – connecting rooms are also available
+• Pay attention to room occupancy limits when booking

-If you book Specialty Suites or accommodations with “Club” in their names, you receive access to the new Club Lounge.
-I’m mentioning it upfront so that you can keep an eye out for rooms and suites that include it when I get into who books what below.
+I’m covering Club Lounge access upfront so you can keep an eye out for rooms and suites that include it, when I get to who books what below.
 Club guests receive:

 • Dedicated concierge team